HotDB-Community/hotdb-documents/docs/en/latest/management-port-command.md

 #### `show @@systemconfig_memory` - memory parameters of current compute node

-This command is used to view the memory parameters usage of the current compute node.
+This command is used to view the memory parameters usage of the current compute node.For example:

-For example:

 ```sql
 show @@systemconfig_memory;